The dga of planar loops when $2n=4$: Proof of

 \begin{remark} This complex fails to be like the one from \cref{lem:basicObs} in two ways.
 Firstly, there are restrictions on which letter can go where.
 Secondly, the differential is not quite given by letter deletion, as follows.
 Deleting a bar other than the first or last \emph{does} have the effect of deleting the letter living on that bar:

 but deleting an endmost bar changes the neighbouring letter, by joining up the two hanging edges:

 \end{remark}

-On the other hand, for the complex $C_*^{LR}[1,0]$ of twosided open graffiti which close up to graffiti with no loops and no dividers (\cref{def:complexCij}), we have the following, which again follows from \cref{lem:alphabet} by checking case-by-case.
+On the other hand, for the complex $C_*^{LR}[1,0]$ of two-sided open graffiti which close up to graffiti with no loops and no dividers (\cref{def:complexCij}), we have the following, which again follows from \cref{lem:alphabet} by checking case-by-case.

 \begin{lemma} The complex $C_*^{LR}[1,0]$ is isomorphic to the complex of words in the four letters

 so by \cref{lem:basicObs} its homology is generated by any single letter. \end{lemma}